-Living under occupation is an attack on people’s mental strength.
-Being confronted every day with the consequences of a conflict produces tension.
-When talking to a Palestinian artist about the conflict, Dutch designer Mark-Jan Van Tellingen wondered if he had ever thrown stones at Israeli forces.
+Living under occupation is an attack on the occupied’s resilience.
+Being confronted every day with this brutality yields ongoing tension and stress.
+When talking to a Palestinian artist about the settler-colonisation of Palestine, Dutch designer Mark-Jan Van Tellingen wondered if he had ever thrown stones at Israeli forces.
 “Yes”, the artist replied.
-For him it was a release of restrained tension, a short moment of completely de-stressing.
+For him, it was a release of restrained tension, a short moment of completely de-stressing.
 In this sense, the stone became the object of release.
 Similar to a stress ball, it had the objective of releasing tension.

 This design became a fusion of these two objects.
 A stress ball containing a stone, wrapped in felt.
 Will it serve its purpose?